dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-server/_index.md

 - Bulk subscription through the `subscribeBulk` method: `maxMessagesCount` and `maxAwaitDurationMs` are optional; and if not provided, default values for related components will be used.

+App need not iterate through multiple entries inside a received bulk subscribe event.
+Callback provided by App is applicable per Entry.
+And, similarly, while writing callback, App can decide to send back SUCCESS/RETRY/DROP, as defined above.

 Please refer [this document](https://v1-10.docs.dapr.io/developing-applications/building-blocks/pubsub/pubsub-bulk/) for more details.

 ```typescript